oucar/Gaming-Cart/README.md

 * This project was built using Java SE 13.
-However, after I started to test out my program I realized that .jar file was not working on IU's windows machines.
-So,
+However, after I started to test out my program I realized that .jar file was not working on some of the local machines in my school's  windows machines.
+So;

 GamingCart.jar uses Java SE 8
 GamingCart13.jar uses Java SE 13